nanoman689/interview_questions/README.md

 ### What are your favourite image replacement techniques and which do you use when?
 [Nine Techniques for CSS Image Replacement](https://css-tricks.com/css-image-replacement/)

+CSS image replacement is a technique of replacing a text element (usually a header tag) with an image.
+An example of this would be including a logo on a page.
+You may want to use a h1 tag and text for this for the accessibility and SEO benefits, but ideally you'd like to show your logo, not text.

 ### What are your favourite image replacement techniques and which do you use when?
 -Using cross-browser CSS coding.
 The internet explorer is a hard and using this on IE is very hard.